 Career Information for Premium Auditors

-According to the BLS, the number of jobs for auditors and accountants was expected to rise 13% from 2012-2022.
-This anticipated rate is about as fast as average, and job growth may be due to revised fiscal regulations and heightened fiscal responsibility in many organizations.
+According to the BLS, the number of jobs for auditors and accountants was expected to rise 6% from 2018-2028.
+This anticipated rate is faster than average, and job growth may be due to revised fiscal regulations and heightened fiscal responsibility in many organizations.